sformel/sformel.github.io/_pages/about.md

 ---
 permalink: /
-title: "Stephen K. Formel Professional Website"
+title: "Formel Data Services LLC"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the professional page for Stephen K. Formel.
+This is the homepage for Formel Data Services LLC.
 Under construction like it's 1995